 Does 16:8 Intermittent Fasting Work?

-The 16:8 intermittent fasting method can help with weight loss, increase focus and energy, and improve blood sugar work for most people when incorporated in a safe and consistent manner.
+The 16:8 intermittent fasting method can help with weight loss, increase focus and energy, and improve blood sugar.
+Intermittent Fasting works for most people when incorporated in a safe and consistent manner.

 While men tend to see rapid weight loss results, women tend to struggle or reach plateaus more often due to hormonal differences.
 I share more about hormones in my post, Intermittent Fasting for Women Over 40.